The 12 best Australian native ferns for a home garden

 Here are 12 great options for the home garden, with tips on how and where to plant them for the best chance of success.

-1. Australian Tree Fern (Cyathea cooperi)
+1. Australian tree fern (Cyathea cooperi)

 When planting, dig a hole at least twice as wide as the root ball with a spade.
 Incorporate leaf-based, biologically active compost through the backfill soil with a wide pronged fork.
-Position the trunk upright and firm the soil with your feet gently.
+Position the trunk upright and firm the soil gently with your feet.
 Water deeply at soil level with a hose, then soak the trunk and crown as well.
 Because the trunk is a dense column of fibrous roots rather than wood, it absorbs moisture along its entire surface.
 During dry spells, overhead soaking is just as important as root watering.

 Krzysztof Ziarnek, Kenraiz, CC BY-SA 4.0, via Wikimedia Commons